mit-pdos/sigmaos/tutorial/01_local_dev.md

 ## Exercise: Access S3 through SigmaOS

 Through SigmaOS you can access other services, such as AWS S3.
-For this exercise you need an AWS credential file in your home directory `~/.aws/credentials`, which has the secret access key for AWS, which we will post on Piazza.
-Please don't share the key with others and don't use it for personal use.
+For this exercise you must have an AWS credential file in your home directory `~/.aws/credentials`, which has the secret access key for AWS.
+The entry in `~/aws/credentials` looks like this:

-Once you have the key, do the following:
-- [ ] Install credentials.
-The entry in `~/aws/credentials`,
-looks like this:
 ```
-[me-mit]
+[sigmaos]
 aws_access_key_id = KEYID
 aws_secret_access_key = SECRETKEY
 region=us-east-1
 ```

-- [ ] Stop SigmaOS
-- [ ] Start SigmaOS
+If you have an AWS account, you can replace `KEYID` and `SECRETKEY` with your account's key.
+If you don't have an account, you can create one (google create an AWS account) or use the account key provided by us (which we will post on Piazza).

 Now you should be able to access files in S3 by running: